 - Specify the maximum number of bookings for single-booking resources that can start at the same time.

-- VIP Park Booth: Uses Aqua Park (multiple-booking resource) and VIP Booths 1-5 (single-booking resources) – limited to 2 bookings per start time.
+- VIP Booths 1-5 are a separate single-booking resource, used by VIP Park Booth bookings – also limited to 2 bookings per start time.

 Allow guests to book sessions outside of operating hours